hanswillem/blender_add-on_storyboard/README.md

 ### Images - Export Current
 Exports the image that is currently in the viewport to the folder where the blendfile is saved.

+### Audio - Export Mixdown
+Exports the whole timeline as audio mixdown to the folder where the blendfile is saved.

-### Audio - Export All
+### Audio - Export Shots
-Exports the audio as clips based on the shots to the folder where the blendfile is saved.
+Exports the audio as clips based on the shots (i.e. the markers) to the folder where the blendfile is saved.

 ### Audio - Export Current
 Exports the audio clips based on the shot currently under the playhead to the folder where the blendfile is saved.